 We’re all sick and tired of Brexit, and the idea of not leaving so close to the deadline seems impossible given how much time the government, parliament and the country have devoted to it.
 But Theresa May’s Brexit deal lacks broad support and could be rejected a second time.

 This would force the government to extend or cancel article 50 instead of crashing out of the EU without a deal (although many extreme Brexiteers want exactly that).
 Political chaos, votes of no confidence and a general election are therefore all on the cards — increasing the chances of the UK staying in Europe.

 Trump loves himself as much as a campaign rally, but now that the Democrats control one of the houses, his blunt and brash bash-them-over-head negotiation technique is no longer garnering results and he’s starting to lose patience with politics.

 Another thorn in his side is the Mueller investigation on involvement with Russia in the 2016 election.
 He is already the oldest person to be elected president, taking office at the age of 70 and would be 78 if he served a whole second term, so (mental) health may be a factor.
 And, as he gets bored very easily, he could simply decide to do something else.
-Tere has been talk of him founding a media empire – Trump TV anyone?
+There have been talks Donald Trump founding a media empire – Trump TV anyone?